OpenRockets/web-dev-error-solutions/errors/css/css-challenge-multi-level-nested-list-with-custom-styling/README.md

 # 🐞 CSS Challenge:  Multi-level Nested List with Custom Styling

-This challenge involves styling a multi-level nested list using CSS (specifically, we'll use standard CSS3, but the principles apply to frameworks like Tailwind as well).
-The goal is to create a visually appealing and easily readable nested list with distinct visual hierarchy for each level.
-We'll achieve this through list-style properties, padding, and potentially some pseudo-elements.
+This challenge focuses on styling a multi-level nested list using CSS.
+We'll create a visually appealing and easily readable nested list with custom styling for each level, demonstrating understanding of list selectors and CSS properties.
+We'll use plain CSS3 for this example, avoiding frameworks like Tailwind for a clearer demonstration of fundamental CSS concepts.

 ## Description of the Styling

-The styling will differentiate list levels using different markers, indentation, and background colors.
-The top-level list items will have a larger font size and a different background color than subsequent levels.
-Each nested level will be progressively indented and have a subtly different background color to create a clear visual hierarchy.
-We will avoid overly complex designs to focus on the fundamental techniques of styling nested lists.
+The goal is to style a nested unordered list (`<ul>`) with three levels of nesting.
+Each level will have distinct styling:

+* **Level 1:**  Larger font size, bold text, a distinct background color.
+* **Level 2:**  Medium font size, italicized text, indented further than level 1.
+* **Level 3:**  Smaller font size, normal text, further indented, and a subtle background color highlight.

 ## Full Code